Welcome to the motor industry. Begin driving your career forward!

 There are also sales positions, as well as senior and management roles available in all parts of the industry.

 Apprenticeships are offered by some big-name employers including Audi, Land Rover and the AA, as well as local businesses.
-They’ll structure your training at work, to make sure you develop the skills you need alongside your college learning.
+There are relevant Apprenticeships at three levels:

 Level Two (Intermediate) – equivalent to GCSEs / Standard Grades

 Level Three (Advanced) – equivalent to A Levels / Highers